The Right Way to Purchase Life Insurance

 A very large percentage of term insurance buyers do not understand exactly what they buying.
 Their biggest blunder is failing to purchase a long enough term period.
 I see young people who in reality will need life insurance for the rest of their life purchasing 10 and 15 year term policies.
 After the short term period is over, they have nothing left for life insurance.
 They still maintain a large volume of financial liabilities that will be past down to their spouse and children.

-Everyones needs are different so that is why we have a big choice of options for life insurance.
-For example, some people will need coverage for the rest of their life, some for 30 years and some for only 10 years.
+Everyones needs are different so that is why we have a considerable choice of options for life insurance.
+For example, some people will need coverage for the rest of their life.
+Some will need it for 30 years and some for only 10 years.
 Due to the fact we don’t all have a crystal ball, we simply don’t know what the future will have in store for us.
 Don’t sell yourself short with too short of a term period.
 You can always cancel your policy if you find you no longer need it.
-This is a lot smarter that trying to replace coverage when your policy suddenly ends and you receive that letter in the mail for the life insurance company eluding to the fact your coverage has ended.
+This is a lot smarter that trying to replace coverage when your policy suddenly ends.
+Then you will receive that dreaded letter in the mail from your life insurance company informing you that your coverage has ended.

-Most so called financial advisors will promote a short term (10 & 15 year) plan design because it is cheap and they feel you will be impressed with the very low premium.
-They know you will be more likely to quickly sign on the dotted line which will make them look like heroes saving you money.
+Most so called financial advisors will promote a short term (10 & 15 year) plan design because it is cheap.
+They feel you will be impressed with the very low premium.
+They know you will be more likely to quickly sign on the dotted line.
+This in turn will make them look like heroes saving you money.
 In reality, they are more interested in improving their finances than yours.
 Ten or fifteen year term plans are great if this is actually what you need.
-In many cases these shorter term plans designs are simply too short.
+In many cases these shorter term plans designs are simply too short for your needs.

 The smart way to purchasing life insurance is through a licensed independent insurance agent and not one of these financial carpetbaggers.
-Life insurance companies make huge profits on these shorter term period policies because there are usually very few death claims.
+Life insurance companies make huge profits on these shorter term period policies.
+This is because they generate very few death claims.
+The insured simply outlives the policy and all those premiums were easy money for the carrier.
 The insurance companies come out smelling like a rose but the insured bites the bullet.

 Advantages of purchasing term life insurance